botaul/botmaster/README.md

 - Install pip3, virtualenv, git
 - Do Installation
 - Edit contents in constants.py
+- Delete all contents in follower_data.txt before push/deploy to github and heroku
 - Push to Github
 - Deploy to Heroku